-VISION: Aurora is a leader for inclusive, accessible sports, where residents of all ages, abilities, and backgrounds can engage in lifelong participation, supported by a resilient sports system and strong community partnerships.
+VISION: Aurora is a leader for inclusive, accessible sports, where residents of all ages, abilities, and backgrounds can engage in

-• We will reduce barriers to sport participation across all ages, abilities, and backgrounds.

-Sport Participant Engagement We will support the development of flexible and inclusive programming to increase engagement across all the Town's residents.
+Pillar 2 : Sport Participant Engagement We will reduce barriers to sport participation across all ages, abilities, and backgrounds.
+We will support the development of flexible and inclusive programming to increase engagement across all the Town's residents.
 We will collaborate with our LSO partners to foster an environment that attracts lifelong engagement in sport.
-Expected Outcome Strategic Initiatives Short Term Medium Term Long Term Owner Develop a Comprehensive Communications Strategy to increase sport participation Identify the objectives for and boundaries of a Communications Strategy, ensuring there is a unique and realistic purpose Identify an owner for the Communications Strategy who will have ultimate carriage over the contents, initiatives, and execution If required, procure third party support to create the Communications Strategy.
-If this will be created internally, begin the Strategy development process Agree upon a Vision and the areas of focus for the Strategy Identify if/how existing content and activities of the Town already align with the Strategy's particulars Identify where the Strategy's focus areas align with other Town Strategies and/or content (e.g., if there are areas where greater Communication can improve sport participant engagement, or leadership development) Begin implementation of the Strategy, identifying target events/ activities that the Town should begin moving towards in a more expedited manner (e.g., Rowan's Law Day, Women in Sport Celebration Weekend) Continue broader Strategy implementation, working with Town resources, LSO partners, and Community Partners to ensure content aligns with needs/goals Conduct a retrospective review of the Communications Strategy Activities completed to date to determine if/how these are positively impacting the Aurora landscape Implement mid-Strategy course corrections that you feel are absolutely required Finish the activities associated with this round of the Strategy and begin development of future Communications Strategy iterations
+Expected Outcome Strategic Initiatives Short Term Medium Term Long Term Owner 2.3 Develop a Comprehensive Communications Strategy to increase sport participation Identify the objectives for and boundaries of a Communications Strategy, ensuring there is a unique and realistic purpose Identify an owner for the Communications Strategy who will have ultimate carriage over the contents, initiatives, and execution If required, procure third party support to create the Communications Strategy.
+If this will be created internally, begin the Strategy development process Agree upon a Vision and the areas of focus for the Strategy Identify if/how existing content and activities of the Town already align with the Strategy's particulars Identify where the Strategy's focus areas align with other Town Strategies and/or content (e.g., if there are areas where greater Communication can improve sport participant engagement, or leadership development) Begin implementation of the Strategy, identifying target events/ activities that the Town should begin moving towards in a more expedited manner (e.g., Rowan's Law Day, Women in Sport Celebration Weekend) Continue broader Strategy implementation, working with Town resources, LSO partners, and Community Partners to ensure content aligns with needs/goals Conduct a retrospective review of the Communications Strategy Activities completed to date to determine if/how these are positively impacting the Aurora landscape Implement mid-Strategy course corrections that you feel are absolutely required Finish the activities associated with this round of the Strategy and begin development of future Communications Strategy iterations •

-VISION: Aurora is a leader for inclusive, accessible sports, where residents of all ages, abilities, and backgrounds can engage in lifelong participation, supported by a resilient sports system and strong community partnerships.
+VISION: Aurora is a leader for inclusive, accessible sports, where residents of all ages, abilities, and backgrounds can engage in